xuzhougeng/org.Osativa.eg.db/README.md

         ont="BP")
 ```

-For more information about clusterProfierl, please go to <https://guangchuangyu.github.io/software/clusterProfiler/documentation/>
+For more information about clusterProfiler, please go to <https://guangchuangyu.github.io/software/clusterProfiler/documentation/>